 A person can steal your credit card or credit card information by:

-- Phishing, that is, sending you an email that looks like it comes from a real business asking for credit card information; and/or
+• Sending you an email that looks like it comes from a real business asking for credit card information (phishing); and/or

 Prevent credit card fraud by protecting your credit card and your personal information.